International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 ### Data space governance authority services

-Several services are required that represent the functional role of the data space governance authority (DSA) to enable the management functions of a data space.
+Several services are required that represent the functional role of the data space governance authority (DSGA) to enable the management functions of a data space.
 These services may be designed as centralized, federated (distributed) or decentralized services (See below for more information on the differences between these solution designs).
 Depending on which